Methylene Blue and Alzheimer’s Disease: Present Research and Prospects for the Future

 For example, methylene blue has shown potential in preclinical studies due to its ability to target multiple pathological processes involved in Alzheimer’s disease.

-Moreover, incorporating stem cell therapy into treatment regimens could help replace lost neurons while also providing support for existing ones through the release of growth factors.
+Moreover, incorporating into treatment regimens could help replace lost neurons while also providing support for existing ones through the release of growth factors.

 As more knowledge is gained about how genetic factors influence individual susceptibility to Alzheimer’s disease along with specific molecular pathways that contribute to its development, it becomes increasingly possible to develop targeted treatments tailored precisely to each person’s unique needs.